Could sending a style guide be the answer to improving your portrait photography?

 6. Study your Favorite Brands

 This is something a lot of photographers don’t think about.
 When you start studying different brands or photographers that you admire, you’ll see a pattern in their work.
-Consistency is key when it comes to brand development!
+As a photographer, consistency is key when it comes to brand development!

 What color scheme are they using?
 Are there specific colors, textures or patterns that you see and love?
 What kind of subtle pops of colors and patterns are you drawn to?